sympy/sympy/doc/src/tutorials/physics/mechanics/rotating_disc_block_friction.rst

    >>> P.v2pt_theory(P, N, A)
    q2'(t) n_x + q3'(t) n_y

-We define the particle, pathway, and forces using **CoulombKineticFriction**.
+We define the particle, pathway, and forces using :class:`~.CoulombKineticFriction`.
 A unique custom pathway, SlidingPathway, represent the motion of the block along a plane.

    >>> class SlidingPathway(me.PathwayBase):